istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. Check the output and verify:

     - There are no errors.
-    - There is a `building v1beta1 policy` message which means the filter is generated for the target workload.
+    - There is a `building v1beta1 policy` message which indicates the filter was generated for the target workload.

 1. For example, you might see something similar to the following: